 Knowledge about safer sex and sexual health remains important to ensure that young people are equipped to make safe, informed and healthy choices as they progress through adult life.
-This should be delivered in a non-judgemental, factual way and allow scope for young people to ask questions in a safe environment.
-Many teachers use approaches such as distancing techniques, setting ground rules with the class to help manage sensitive discussion and using question boxes to allow pupils to raise issues anonymously.
+This should be delivered in a non-judgmental, factual way and allow scope for young people to ask questions in a safe environment.